 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation miniBB Forum on a CentOS 7 server.
+I will show you the step-by-step installation of miniBB Forum on a CentOS 7 server.

 Install miniBB Forum on CentOS 7

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 A CentOS 7 LAMP server is required.
 If you do not have LAMP installed, you can follow our guide here.
 Also, install the required PHP modules:

 yum isntall php php-gd php-common php-mysql

 The first thing to do is to go to miniBB’s download page and download the latest stable version of miniBB Forum, At the moment of writing this article it is version 3.2.1:

 Unpack the Simple Invoices archive to the document root directory on your server:

 unzip minibb.zip -d /var/www/html

 We will need to change some folders permissions: